 Owner: The Biltmore Company

-Property Features: winery, banquet hall, bowling alley, indoor pool.
+Property Features: winery, banquet hall, bowling alley, indoor swimming pool.

 The Biltmore Estate is one of the biggest houses in the world